arcege/ansible-primer/README.md

     $ source init.sh

 This will create and activate a Python Virtualenv and populate it with the tools needed.
+If called from within a virtualenv, it will be used instead of creating a new one.

 ### Completion